alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ---

-I am highly skilled in Android (Kotlin and Java), and Ruby.
-I also have worked with PHP, React Native and Swift languages and other software development tools like Git, Docker, Jira, Swagger, GraphQL, among others.
+I worked mainly in Android (Kotlin and Java) and I have experience in iOS/Swift and React Native.
+I also know about managing and distributing apps in Google Play and Apple Stores, and the Firebase platform.
+I also know other languages like Ruby and PHP.
+I used to use other software development tools like Git, Jira, Swagger, and GraphQL, among others.

 Apart from Spanish, I can communicate well in English.